Remark on Serre $C^*$-algebras: Introduction

 \section{Introduction}

-Since polynomial rings are commutative, it is usual to think, that algebraic geometry must be based on the commutative algebra.
-Yet in 1950's Serre [Serre 1955] \cite{Ser1} noticed, that some truly non-commutative rings $B$'s can satisfy an analog of fundamental duality between polynomial rings and varieties:
+Since the rings of polynomials are commutative, it is recognized that algebraic geometry must be based on commutative algebra.
+Yet in 1950's Serre \cite{Ser1} proved that some truly non-commutative rings $B$ satisfy an analog of the fundamental duality between polynomial rings and varieties:

-where $X$ is a projective variety, $\Coh~(X)$ a category of the quasi-coherent sheaves on $X$ and $\Mod~(B)$ a category of the quotient graded modules over $B$ factored by a torsion $\Tors$, see ([Stafford \& van den Bergh 2001] \cite{StaVdb1}, pp. 172-173) for the details.
-The non-commutative ring $B$ satisfying (\ref{eq1}) is called {\it twisted homogeneous coordinate ring} of $X$; an exact definition will be given in Section 2.
-To convey the basic idea, consider an example from functional analysis.